 Conniel Malek, Director

 Conniel comes to True Costs Initiative after ten years of practicing corporate law at a multinational corporation, Alcoa Inc. In her time at Alcoa, Conniel served as business and resource unit counsel to several global business units.
 As a member of the commercial and M&A practice groups she negotiated large commercial contracts, advised on compliance and Foundation matters and represented the company on several continents including Africa and South America.
 Conniel grew up in Jamaica where she observed firsthand the juxtaposition of corporate investment and the affected environmental and social landscape.
 She brings to True Costs Initiative a keen sense of the practical implications of business projects in the Global South as well as passion to protect people and the environment.
 In addition to her professional legal work, Conniel served on a variety of non-profit and professional boards and committees including the Association for Corporate Counsel, the Pittsburgh Parks Conservancy, Women’s Center and Shelter of Greater Pittsburgh, The Neighborhood Academy and Be A Sixth Grade Mentor.
-Currently, Conniel serves on the boards of EDGE Funders Alliance and the SAGE Fund, organizations respectively committed to supporting systemic change and innovation in the human rights movement.
+Currently, Conniel serves on the board of EDGE Funders Alliance as well as other organizations committed to supporting systemic change and innovation in the human rights movement.
 Conniel received her law degree from the University of Virginia School of Law and her Bachelor of Arts, cum laude, in Government, with a concentration in International Relations, from Cornell University.
 Conniel is admitted to practice law in Pennsylvania.

 Mr. Hashim Bello, Board Chair